raimon-fa/palm-nmf/README.md

 # PALM-NMF

-Implementation of the NMF algorithm using the PALM framework with smoothness and sparsity constraints
+Matlab implementation of the NMF algorithm using the PALM framework with smoothness and sparsity constraints

 ## Example